 Even in our fast-paced digital age, readers are still looking for stories that encourage, engage, and entertain them in the midst of a changing world.
 What makes a good story hasn’t changed, and on the flip side, what ruins a good story hasn’t changed either.
 In this session, editor John David Kudrick will talk about the main problems he sees with novel manuscripts in his everyday work and will discuss how you can avoid these pitfalls to make sure your stories are as engaging and powerful as possible.

 2D – Are You Really Writing a Memoir?

 God has given you a story to tell—and we want to help you tell it.
 But what’s the best format to tell it in—is it a story-based memoir weaving in the truths God’s laid on your heart?
 Could your story be told in a way that directly teaches and ministers to its audience?
 Could it be a story that crosses genres and speaks to numerous markets?
 In this workshop, you’ll discover how to make the distinction—and begin to write the unique story you alone were created to tell.

 2E – A Fly on the Wall in a Publishing House

 A “fly’s-eye-view” of how publishing decisions are made, giving you some tips on what you can do to get your material off the slush pile.

 W. Terry Whalin

 You can waste huge amounts of time and energy on social media.
-How can you do it effectively and without spending a lot of time?
-Terry Whalin has over 180,000 Twitter followers, over 4,800 Facebook friends and over 5,000 LinkedIn connections.
+How can you use it effectively and without spending a lot of time?
+Terry Whalin has over 180,000 Twitter followers, over 4,800 Facebook friends, and over 5,000 LinkedIn connections.
 He spends less than 30 minutes a day on his social media yet has an effective growing presence in the social media arena.
 In this workshop, Terry reveals his inside secrets and tips for Twitter, Facebook, and LinkedIn so you too can grow your platform and presence without wasting hours of time.

 2G – Writing for CBN.com